 Ethno-botanic Garden (3,000 sq. m)

-Ten themed garden plots demonstrating the rich plant life of Laos and its daily use.
+Curated by Dr. Biba Vilayleck the ten themed garden plots demonstrate the rich plant life of Laos and its daily use.
 Medicinal plants for people and elephants, species used for creating textiles, poisonous plants and plants for the spirits is just some of what is waiting to be discovered here.

 Ginger Garden (1,200 sq. m)